AkaashThawani/uniTrade-team1/README.md

 Large (8-13 points): Significant tasks that require considerable effort.
 Extra Large (20+ points): Very complex tasks that may need further breakdown.

+Definition of Done (DoD)
+A user story or task is considered done when the following criteria are met:
+1. Code is Complete: All Acceptance Criteria described in the user story is fully implemented.
+2. Code is Reviewed: The code has been peer-reviewed, approved and pasts all sanity tests
+3. Unit and Integration Tests Pass: o	Unit tests are written and pass with at least 80% coverage. o	Integration tests are successful.
+4. No Critical Bugs: There are no unresolved critical bugs, all issues have been documented, and issues with no business impact have been accepted and defined as such.
+5. Feature is Deployed: The feature is deployed to the UAT environment and verified before moving into the production environment.
+6. Product Owner Sign-off: The product owner confirms that the user story meets the required standards and is marked as done.